OwnMarket/OwnBlockchainSdkJVM/README.md

         tx.ActionFee = 0.01m; // Set action fee.
         tx.AddTransferChxAction("CHxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", 100); // Transfer 100 CHX to CHxxx... address.

-        System.out.println(tx.toJson(true));
+        // Look at the raw transaction in JSON format System.out.println(tx.toJson(true));

         // Sign the transaction for submission to node API on TestNet